-- Enhance participation in the larger BYU intellectual community - Inform you of research grants, seminars and journals
+• Enhance participation in the larger BYU intellectual community

 - Help you feel a part of the BYU community - Advocate your needs with administration - Offer workshops on professional and academic topics - Connect departmental graduate student associations.

 University Resources

 Campus Privileges

 If you are registered for at least two credits per semester, you will be eligible for all on-campus student privileges.
 These privileges include but are not limited to: library privileges, student housing, student insurance, intramurals, graduate parking permits, discount admission to sporting and cultural events, and use of physical education facilities.
 A valid BYU ID must be presented in order to have access to any of these privileges.